Teradata/product-help/VantageEditor/Editor.md

 ## Editor

-Select the system and log in to see the main page.
+Select the system and **Use current session** to connect and view the main page.

 #### Parts of the Editor